Use the links below to check what benefits and financial support you are entitled to and what advice is available.

 - Universal Credit: 0800 328 5644

 Or go to www.gov.uk/short-term-benefit-advance.

-f you receive Housing benefit or Universal Credit Housing Costs and need help with your rent you may be eligible for a Discretionary Housing payment.
+If you receive Housing benefit or Universal Credit Housing Costs and need help with your rent you may be eligible for a Discretionary Housing payment.

-t is designed to help if your Housing Benefit / Universal Credit (Housing Costs element) does not cover your rent, or if you need help with a one-off cost.
+This could help if your Housing Benefit / Universal Credit (Housing Costs element) does not cover your rent, or if you need help with a one-off cost.

 DCF is a final safety net if you are experiencing a crisis and cannot resolve your financial difficulties any other way.

 DCF provides essential household items for people in urgent need.
 It does not provide cash or loans.